Ole113/fbla-quiz/docs/currentTODO.md

 ## Home
 1. Make it so the learn more button on the home page scrolls to the cards.
-2. Fix fetching from the API, maybe look up an example of someone else doing it and see how they set state.
-Maybe try using this https://reactjs.org/docs/hooks-overview.html and control find "Loading".
-3. Help menu has to be interactive, add a collapse to drop down to the info.
+2. Help menu has to be interactive, add a collapse to drop down to the info.
-4. Allow user to choose what api link the data is being fetched from using node input line, let default be the "localhost...".
-5. Fix it so the crontab actually backs up at the right time.
-6. Add it so there is a config file for the server file connecting to the DB with the SQL values and is in .gitignore
+3. Add it so there is a config file for the server file connecting to the DB with the SQL values and is in .gitignore

 ## School
 3. Write up the text for the home page cards and the Nav text
-4. Double check rubric and make sure everything needed is accounted for(even elements that aren't max points).
-5. Make sure that grading.md and presentationLayout.md have all relevant points on them.
+4. Fix it so the crontab actually backs up at the right time.
+5. Allow user to choose what api link the data is being fetched from using node input line, let default be the "localhost...".
 6. Start thinking of a layout of the output reports and what elements it'll contain.
 7. Think of a layout of QA and how it'll work.
 8. Quiz inputs cannot be blank.(required tag maybe).
 9. Write a FAQ section which can be added to QA.
+10. Rewrite using react hooks https://reactjs.org/docs/hooks-overview.html

 http://minifycode.com/html-minifier/